t3rmian/devpot/content/posts/collections/en/2020-06-14-java-secure-connection.md

          <td data-label="Example use">
             Three popular implementations can be found in Apache HttpComponents library:
             <ul>
-            <li><code>org.apache.http.conn.ssl.DefaultHostnameVerifier</code> – verifies hostname (IPv4/IPv6/DNS name) based on RFC 2818 in a strict manner (only singular wildcard in the domain is legal) by comparing the target hostname and the certificate DNS Name values in the Subject Alternative Name field;</li><li>
+            <li><code>org.apache.http.conn.ssl.DefaultHostnameVerifier</code> – verifies hostname (IPv4/IPv6/DNS name) based on RFC 2818 in a strict manner (only singular wildcard in the domain is legal) by comparing the target hostname and the certificate DNS Name values in the Subject Alternative Name (subjectAltName) field;</li><li>
             <code>org.apache.http.conn.ssl.BrowserCompatHostnameVerifier</code> – similar to DefaultHostnameVerifier but without the strict requirement, deprecated;</li><li>
             <code>org.apache.http.conn.ssl.NoopHostnameVerifier</code> – always returns true i.e. no verification is done – this should not be used, unless we narrow the scope of acceptable certificates to the one that the peer will present (<a href="https://tools.ietf.org/search/rfc6125">RFC 6125</a>).</li>
             </ul>